 The Technical Society of Knoxville is a group of persons interested in technology and science, and their effects on society, and in particular, on the community

 The Society was founded in 1921 by Charles E. Ferris, the first dean of the UT College of Engineering and a group of leading members of the community.

 The hallmark of the Technical Society is its Monday Luncheon meeting

 Usually the society meets on the second Monday of each month.

 The program features a speaker on a subject of technical, scientific, or general interest.

-It is estimated that some 4,000 luncheon meetings have been held over the past 99 years.
+Records indicate that more than 4,000 luncheon meetings have been held over the past 100 years.

-The presentations are planned to be informative and educational, and provide person to person contact with experts in the field.
+The presentations are planned to be informative and educational.
+They provide person to person contact with experts in the field.

 Meetings take place at the Crowne Plaza on Summit Hill Drive in downtown Knoxville